-IAC outlines its plans for a Match Group spinoff – TechCrunch
+IAC outlines its plans for a Match Group spin-off – TechCrunch

 Under the proposal (which IAC says still needs to be approved by its board of directors, as well as the aforementioned special committee, as well as stockholders), Match Group’s dual-class stock structure would be eliminated, creating a single class of stock.

-The company said in August that it was exploring spinoffs of both Match Group and ANGI Homeserivces.
+The company said in August that it was exploring spin-offs of both Match Group and ANGI Homeservices.

 In his statement today, Levin said, “As it relates to evaluating our ownership stake in ANGI Homeservices, we don’t currently expect to turn our attention to the question of a spin-off until a Match Group transaction has been completed.”